jeffdgr8/kotbase/docs/getting-started.md

+Build and run a starter app using Kotbase

 ## Introduction

 The Getting Started app is a very basic Kotlin Multiplatform app that demonstrates using Kotbase in a shared Kotlin